Sally S. Simpson, Director

 - T. Leigh Anenson, Real Estate and Alternative Asset Allocations of U.S. Firms' Defined Benefit Pension Plans (with Karen Eilers Lahey et al.), Vol. 18, Journal of Real Estate Portfolio Management 273-87 (2012)

 - T. Leigh Anenson, Clean Hands and the CEO: Equity as an Antidote for Excessive Compensation (with Donald O. Mayer), Vol. 12, University of Pennsylvania Journal of Business Law 101-165 (2010) (lead article)

-Gideon Mark is an Associate Director of C-BERC and Assistant Professor of Business Law at the Robert H. Smith School of Business, University of Maryland.
+Gideon Mark, JD, MBA, MPA, and LL.M., is an associate director of C-BERC and associate professor of business law at the Robert H. Smith School of Business, University of Maryland.

 Mark's research primarily concerns securities, corporate governance, and intellectual property.
 His research has earned various awards, including a 2013 Hoeber Memorial Award for Excellence in Research from the Academy of Legal Studies in Business.
 Mark's research has been published in the leading peer-reviewed business law journal, as well as in a number of law journals published by top law schools.

 Mark holds degrees from Brandeis University, Columbia University, Harvard University, New York University, and the University of California.
 Prior to embarking on an academic career, he worked full-time in private law practice for many years.

 Mark is serving as managing editor of the American Business Law Journal during the academic year 2018-19.

 - Confidential Witness Interviews in Securities Litigation, 96 North Carolina Law Review 789-822 (2018) (invited symposium contribution)